Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 In the binary, the [user type code] is something the writer of the MIFF defines.
 There is nothing special about this value except that it should be a value between 64 and 4095.
 Also, no two user types can have the same user type code.
 In the text file, the key for the user type is the user type code.

 The difference between the single value and array value is the inclusion of a count.
 They both will permit the definition of multiple items.
-In the binary case, if not using the array case we need a 0 key byte count terminator.
+In the binary case, if not using the array case we need a 0 key size terminator.

 [array count] after the [value header] of a type item is optional and only required if the value header defines an array.